Dehydration

 - Negative fluid balance occurs when ongoing fluid losses exceed fluid intake.

-- Fluid losses can be insensible (sweat, respiration), obligate (urine, stool), or abnormal (diarrhea, vomiting, osmotic diuresis in diabetic ketoacidosis).
+- Fluid losses can be insensible (sweat, respiration), obligate (urine, stool), or abdominal (diarrhea, vomiting, osmotic diuresis in diabetic ketoacidosis).

-- Negative fluid balance can lead to severe intravascular volume depletion (hypovolemia) and end-organ damage from inadequate perfusion.
+- Negative fluid balance can lead to hypovolemia (severe intravascular volume depletion) and end-organ damage from inadequate perfusion.

-- “Third spacing” of fluids: effusions, ascites, capillary leaks from burns, or sepsis
+- “Third spacing” of fluids can occur in patients with effusions, ascites, capillary leaks (e.g., burns), or sepsis.

 Geriatric Considerations